kabashi/kabashi.github.io/src/publications.md

 ### Recent Talks and Presentations (selected) ###

 - Kabashi, Besim.
 2021.
+"Words, words, … : Usage and Constructions". *International Congress of Albanian Studies*, October 26, 2021, Academy of Sciences of the Republic of Albania, Tirana, Albania.

+- Kabashi, Besim.
+2021.
 "A Corpus Network of Albanian". *Interdisziplinäre und transnationale Aspekte und Perspektiven der Albanologie*: *Konferenz in Gedenken an Professor Wilfried Fiedler*, October 1, 2021.
 University of Jena, Germany.